 - Click on Open Preview to view the application website.

 - Always save your code before you view the app.
 You will be asked to enable the popups, and then the app is launched in another tab.
-With this feature, you can see the changes you have made to the code in real-time.
+With this feature, you can see your changes to the code in real time.